 If you can’t clearly, concisely and richly deliver your message in the form of a tweet then I don’t believe you have a powerful one to share.

-Craft your message with absolute clarity in less than 140 characters and make certain you give it to your audience right at the start.
+Craft your message with absolute clarity and make certain you give it to your audience right at the start.

 3. Get them LinkedIn

 Every now and then a proud father will post a picture of their son’s first Karate lesson.

 You may even stumble across the odd holiday sunset in Bali, but for the most part its business.